papachristoumarios/sade/README.md

 ## :question: What is SADE?

 SADE (abbreviated as Software Architecture with Document Embeddings) is a library for studying and recovering the architectures of complex softwares systems.
 Our approach uses a combination of document embeddings on the source code provided by **Doc2Vec** as well as the existing structure of the codebase via the call graph.
 Document embeddings have never been used before to study the architecture of a software system.
 We will construct a geometric graph on a metric space and iteratively and form communities in this graph ariving at a layered architecture viewed from the call graph perspective.
-It has been applied on the Linux Kernel codebase and will be compared to its existing layered architecture using **MoJo** distance as a clusterings metric as well as, compare its stability and extremity compared to other Software Clustering.
+It has been applied on the Linux Kernel codebase and will be compared to its existing architecture using **MoJo** distance as a clusterings metric as well as, compare its stability and extremity compared to other Software Clusterings.

 The software is released under the MIT License.